 |Security Features||None||None||None||None||Integrated combination lock|

 EVOC Travel Bag Pro

 We chose the EVOC Travel Bag Pro as the best overall travel case.
 This case can fit any kind of bike, from a road/triathlon/gravel bike to a big, huge, downhill mountain bike.
 This versatility really helps the EVOC case stand out from the competition, as most other bags are limited in which bikes they can fit.
 The Travel Bag Pro has a relatively intuitive and thorough packing process that delivers a reasonably protective hold on your beloved bicycle.
 EVOC used a three-wheel design with larger, softer wheels; as a result, it has by far the best wheels and rolling ability in this review.
 As a result, this case blows the competition out of the water when rolling it around on city streets or cracked pavement.

-This travel case was our favorite by a solid margin.
-That said, it isn't quite perfect.
-One concern we have is the positioning of the handlebars when the bike is packed.
-They sit awfully close to your fork, and they are secured to the top tube pad with Velcro.
+The EVOC was our favorite bike travel case by a solid margin.
+However, it isn't totally perfect.
+The positioning of the handlebars when packed up raises concerns.
+They sit noticeably close to the fork, and Velcro secures them to the top tube pad.
 It is very easy to imagine the bars slipping or coming loose and damaging the fork stanchions, an expensive piece of damage.
-We didn't experience this issue during testing.
+That said, we did not experience this issue during our testing.
 Our bike was totally and completely intact without an ounce of damage.
-That said, it is an area of concern.
-The other element is this bag is quite expensive.
+Still, it is important to note it is an area of concern.
+Another downside is this bag is rather pricey.
 There are passable options at approximately half the price of the EVOC.
-We think the construction and design quality justifies the price tag, as this is a piece of gear you could have for 15-20 years.
+And yet, we think the construction and design quality justifies the price, as this is a piece of gear you could have for 15-20 years.